svdoever/svdoever.github.io/src/pages/XM_Cloud_empty_environment.md

 ![](XM_Cloud_empty_environment/deploymwent-details-DNS.png)

-Most steps have nothing to show, but the **Deploy Sitecore XM to Kubernetes Cluster** reveal that the Sitecore cli is used for some of the steps.
+Most steps have nothing to show, but the **Deploy Sitecore XM to Kubernetes Cluster** reveals that the Sitecore CLI is used for some of the steps.
 The following cli commands are executed:

 ```bash
 dotnet sitecore login --client-credentials true --auth https://acme-xmcloud-id.sitecoredemo.com --cm https://acme-xmcloud-cm.sitecoredemo.com --allow-write true --client-id "Demo_Automation" --client-secret "xxxx" -t